1. Our terms

 4.11.
 Each client is liable.
 When two or more clients together engage us, each client is jointly and separately liable to pay the full amount of our fees, disbursements and VAT.

 4.13.
-Interest.
-We pay interest on funds held in our client account as per our client account interest policy (available on request).
+Interest on client account.
+We apply the relevant interest rate to funds held in our client account as per our client account interest policy (available on request).

 5.1.
 Our liability.
-We are only liable for the losses we cause directly.
-We are not liable for your loss of profit or other indirect loss.
+We are only liable for the foreseeable losses caused directly by a breach of our obligations.
+We are not liable for any harm to your reputation, loss of profit or any other indirect loss.
 We are not liable for matters outside our control.
 We are not liable to the extent that any loss is due to the provision to us of false, misleading or incomplete information.
+We are not liable for any loss arising from our compliance with what we reasonably understand to be our statutory or professional obligations.

 5.2.
 Liability of others.
 Where you or others contribute to your loss, then we will be liable only for a fair proportion of your loss, taking into account your or such other’s actions.

 5.3. £3 million cap.
 Our total liability to you (and to any other party we have agreed in writing may rely on our advice) is limited to £3,000,000.
-This limit applies to all claims against us related in any way with our work for you connected to this Engagement Letter.
-Where we work for more than one client on a matter, this £3,000,000 limit applies to our total liability to all of them.
+This limit applies to all claims in relation to any single matter or any group of connected matters.
+Where we work for more than one client on a matter, this limit applies to our total liability to all of them.
 You can request an increase where you believe this is not reasonable.

 5.4.
 No liability to anyone but you.
-The services we provide are only for you.
-Nobody else can rely on our advice (or see a copy) for any purpose, without our written permission.
+The services we provide are only for you and to be used only in connection with the matter on which we are instructed.
+Nobody else can rely on our advice (or see a copy) for any purpose, without our written permission, save where permitted by law.
 We owe no duties to anyone but you.
+You may not assign all or any part of your rights and benefits in tort or under these terms.

 5.5.
 No one is liable except us.
 If a claim arises, connected to our work, you can only claim against us, not against any of the following (even if they have been negligent): our shareholders, members, partners, directors, officers, associates, employees, consultants, barristers, solicitors, assistants, agents or other legal professionals (“staff”) or any of the same at a firm in our network.
 If anyone signs a document in his own name, that does not mean the signatory accepts any personal legal liability.
 Each person mentioned in this paragraph can enforce it under the Contracts (Rights of Third Parties) Act 1999.